Post 16 Film & Media Production

 Section 7 of the application form

-b) What other media-related work outside of school l are you involved in?
-For instance, you may be a keen photographer, or a script writer, or even make radio broadcasts.
+b) What other media-related work outside of school are you involved in?
+For instance, you may be a keen photographer, filmmaker, or a scriptwriter or have experience with live broadcasting.